High Availability and Redundancy in a Single ExpressRoute Circuit

 Your PacketFabric source ports (the ports connected to your equipment via cross connect)

-Do not select the same source port for both hosted cloud connections.
+We recommend (but do not require) that you do not select the same source port for both hosted cloud connections.
 However, both ports should be in the same metro.
 If they are in the same facility, they should be in different PacketFabric availability zones.NOTE: Because the primary and secondary connections are load balanced to operate in active-active mode, you should keep them within the same geographic location.
 If you spread them out, the differences in latency could adversely affect performance.

 Your on-premises equipment